seanavery/jetson-nano-box/README.md

 POM_5V_GPU 2204/2170 POM_5V_CPU 708/845
 ```

 Now it is time to install a proper power supply and fan.
 The power supply provides `4A * 5V = 20W` of power, 10W more than you were getting with the micro usb setup.
-In order to use barrell jack instead of microusb, place the jumper pin provided in the devleopment to cover `J48 Power Jack/USB Power Select Jumper`.
-Plug power supply into barrell and the nano should now boot up.
+In order to use barrel jack instead of the microusb, place the jumper pin provided in the development to cover `J48 Power Jack/USB Power Select Jumper`.
+Plug power supply into barrel and the Nano should now boot up.

 ![power](power.png)

-To attatch the fan, first use an M3 threading tool to exapnd the holes ontop of the heatsink.
+To attach the fan, first use an M3 threading tool to expand the holes on top of the heatsink.
 I used an `Aligle 5pcs Brand New Daily Household Steel Silver Adjustable T Type One-Hand Ratchet Wrench with M3-M8 Taps Threading Tool (M3-M8)` to get the job done.
 Next use M3 25mm hex screws to bolt the fan to the heatsink.

 ### 4. Enclosure and Camera Mount

-Attach power an reset button to the correct pions and connect the CSI camera before screwing the board into the base of the box.
+Attach power and reset button to the correct pions and connect the CSI camera before screwing the board into the base of the box.
 Geekworm has a [nice video](https://www.youtube.com/watch?v=841XHpND8Aw) that goes over pin locations.

 ![open](inside.jpg)

-I attached the camera mount panel to the opposite of the CSI ports to allow the ribbon cable to lay flight when packed.
+I inserted the camera mount panel to the opposite of the CSI ports to allow the ribbon cable to lay flight when packed.
 I did not install the reset button on my build in case I accidentally press it.

 ## Conclusion